Affordable housing in Bend and Eugene is hard to come by.

-We’re Here to Help (Whether We Land a Fat Check or Not!)
+We’re Here to Help (Whether We Land a Check or Not!)

 It isn’t exactly an industry secret: especially for smaller brokerages like ours, a pretty big chunk of our business comes from client referrals.
 We want you to be happy with the end result of our work together–so happy that you want to tell all your friends about it.

 That may mean finding an affordable new home.
-But it may also mean holding off until the time is more ripe.
+But it may also mean holding off until the time is riper.

 Your agent should help you manage your own expectations while making sure that the bottom line still jives with your own comfort zone.
 Buyer’s remorse is something you want to avoid, and if your agent is working for you and not their commission check, it’s something they’ll want to avoid too.